AdaCore/gnatstudio/gnatdoc/docs/users_guide/gnatdoc.rst

   comments located after the entity declaration and fallback to the comments located before the entity if not found.
 This switch reverts such behavior, thus extracting first leading comments.

+*Do not process subprojects (--no-subprojects)*

+  By default GNATdoc generates the documentation of all the files of a root project and its subprojects.
+This switch restricts the generation of documentation to the root project.

 *Process private part of packages (-p)*